IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/quickstart/introduction_to_bim.rst

 be associated with a location, like a building storey, or have an associated cost item in a schedule.

-When you use the BlenderBIM Add-on, you will be able to view and create **BIM** objects and relationships using the **IFC** standard.
+When you use Bonsai, you will be able to view and create **BIM** objects and relationships using the **IFC** standard.

 Things you can do
 -----------------

-The BlenderBIM Add-on is designed to be a comprehensive and truly native BIM authoring platform.
+Bonsai is designed to be a comprehensive and truly native BIM authoring platform.
 Its capabilities include a wide range of tasks and workflows typically found across various BIM and CAD software, costing programs, scheduling tools, and simulation applications.
-While not an exhaustive list, some of the key things you can do with BlenderBIM include:
+While not an exhaustive list, some of the key things you can do with Bonsai include:

 - View and explore IFC models, including spaces, properties, and relationships
 - Edit and extract attributes, properties, and metadata directly from IFC data